 The important thing to remember when setting targets is to make them attainable yet challenging.
 Unrealistic targets demotivate people while easy targets don’t effectively measure performance or challenge employees.
 Set both short and long term targets with a range of difficulty and measure them at regular intervals.

 As we said earlier, accept the noes.
 You will have peaks and troughs in sales, it’s only natural.
-Speak to your manager and colleagues, take a moment, evaluate your sales strategy, look at where you’re going wrong, give yourself credit for where you’re going right and try again.
+Speak to your manager and colleagues.
+Take a moment and evaluate your sales strategy.
+Look at where you’re going wrong, give yourself credit for where you’re going right and try again.
 A sale will come, we promise.

 A ‘good manager’ comes in many forms.
 However, the basics of management include clear, effective communication, the ability to listen to employees, the confidence to effectively hand out reprimands and praise, give constructive feedback and the ability to put the interests of your team ahead of yourself.